Intergenerational Mobility Trends and the Changing Role of Female Labor: Data

 \section{Data}

 For our main analysis, we use register data from Denmark, Norway, and Sweden that cover the whole population of each country.
-This is available from 1968 to 2017 for Norway and Sweden and from 1980 to 2017 for Denmark.
-The data consist of linked administrative records that provide a variety of information, including birth year, educational attainment, earnings and other income measures, family status, and various demographic variables.
-Individuals can be linked to their parents, which allows us to create data sets containing all child-parent pairs in a given time frame, with relevant individual income measures.
-For more details about the registers used, see Appendix \ref{APP:data_registers}.
+This is available from 1968 to 2017 for Norway and Sweden, and from 1980 to 2017 for Denmark.
+The data consist of linked administrative records that provide information on birth year, educational attainment, income measures, family status, and various demographic variables.
+Individuals can be linked to their parents, which allows us to create data sets containing all child-parent pairs in a given time frame with relevant individual income measures.
+For more details about the registers we use, see Appendix \ref{APP:data_registers}.

 Our Scandinavian estimation sample consists of all children born between 1951 (1962 for Denmark) and 1979, who (i) have a valid personal identifier, and (ii) have at least one parent with a valid identifier.
 As this means that we remove a significant share of immigrants from our samples --- in particular in early years --- we remove all foreign-born individuals and all children with foreign-born parents.
 Sample sizes per birth year are approximately 70,000 child-parent pairs in Denmark, 60,000 pairs in Norway, and 100,000 pairs in Sweden, with variation over time.
+See Appendix Tables \ref{tab:summary_stats_children} and \ref{tab:summary_stats_parents} for sample sizes and shares of mothers and fathers with missing IDs by birth year of their child.

 Moreover, we look at parent-child income correlations in the US using data from the Panel Study of Income Dynamics (PSID).
 The PSID is a nationally representative survey that covers information on employment, income, occupation, education, and family links, starting from 1968.
 The PSID follows families and individuals across time and has a relatively low attrition rate.
 With this data, we create a sample of child-parent pairs for the US in a comparable, yet more limited, fashion than our analysis on the main Scandinavian samples.
-In total, the US sample contains about 5,000 child-parent pairs.
+In total, the US sample contains about 5,000 child-parent pairs; see Appendix Table \ref{tab:psidira_count} for sample sizes by birth years.